cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 #### insert_if_not_startwith_from_list

-**Description**: Insert line if it DOES NOT start with a string in the list
+**Description:** Insert line if it DOES NOT start with a string in the list

 The complement of `insert_if_startwith_from_list`.
 If the start of a line does *not* match one of the strings, that line is inserted into the